Mongolia: Government and politics

 In January 2021, Prime Minister Ukhnaagiin Khürelsükh resigned after protests over the treatment of a coronavirus patient.
 On 27 January 2021, Luvsannamsrai Oyun-Erdene of MPP became new prime minister.
 He represents a younger generation of leaders that had studied abroad.

 The President of Mongolia is able to veto the laws made by parliament, appoint judges and justice of courts and appoint ambassadors.
 The parliament can override that veto by a two-thirds majority vote.
 Mongolia's constitution provides three requirements for taking office as president; the candidate must be a native-born Mongolian, be at least 45 years old, and have resided in Mongolia for five years before taking office.
 The president must also suspend their party membership.
 After defeating incumbent Nambaryn Enkhbayar, Tsakhiagiin Elbegdorj, a two-time former prime minister and member of the Democratic Party, was elected as president on 24 May 2009 and inaugurated on 18 June that year.
-The ruling Mongolian People's Revolutionary Party (2010) (MPRP)nominated Batbold Sukhbaatar as new Prime Minister in October 2009.
+The ruling Mongolian People's Revolutionary Party (2010) (MPRP) nominated Batbold Sukhbaatar as new Prime Minister in October 2009.
 Elbegdorj was re-elected on 26 June 2013 and was inaugurated on 10 July 2013 for his second term as president.
 In June 2017, opposition Democratic Party candidate Khaltmaagiin Battulga won the presidential election.
 He was inaugurated on 10 July 2017.

 In June 2021, former Prime Minister Ukhnaa Khurelsukh, the candidate of the ruling Mongolian People's Party (MPP), became the country's sixth democratically elected president after winning the presidential election.

 Mongolia uses a unicameral legislature, the State Great Khural, with 76 seats, which is chaired by the Speaker of the House.
 Its members are directly elected, every four years, by popular vote.
+As per 2023 constitutional amendment the parliament increased the number of seats from 76 to 126.
+According to V-Dem Democracy Indices Mongolia was autocratizing in 2024.